-Psychotherapist Revealed: Therapists Speak About Self-Disclosure in Psychotherapy
+Psychotherapist Revealed PDF: Therapists Speak About Self-Disclosure in Psychotherapy

 In this edited volume, the real dialogue begins.
 Therapists speak openly and honestly about their self-disclosure practices, decisions and clinical dilemmas.
 Bloomgarden and Mennuti bring together research, training and tales from their clinical experience to illuminate lessons derived from their own journeys toward judicious, balanced self-disclosure practices.
 In a readable fashion, the stories highlight a variety of self-disclosure and boundary issues that occur in the course of psychotherapy.
 Numerous treatment modalities and clinical orientations are represented.